-The Lord is the king of apostles; come, let us adore him.
+The Lord’s is the earth and its fullness: come, let us adore him.

 Free audio for the blind

 Office of Readings for Saturday of week 33

 Full page including sources and copyrights

 Copyright © 1996-2015 Universalis Publishing Limited: see www.universalis.com.
 Scripture readings from the Jerusalem Bible are published and copyright © 1966, 1967 and 1968 by Darton, Longman & Todd, Ltd and Doubleday, a division of Random House, Inc, and used by permission of the publishers.